US H1B Work Visa

 When is the best time to apply for an H- 1B Visa?

 The best time to apply for an H-1B visa is generally early in the year before the US government's fiscal year begins on October 1.
-The United States Citizenship and Immigration Services (USCIS) typically starts accepting H-1B petitions on April 1.
-Here's a timeline and considerations:
+Only lottery-selected registrants file petitions, during a 90-day window that typically opens April 1.
+The electronic registration step (early March) and the petition filing step (April onward) are separate stages.
+Non-selected registrants do not file at all.

-January to March: This is the period to start preparing H-1B visa petitions, including Labor Condition Application (LCA) approval from the Department of Labor.
+January to February: This is the period to start preparing for the H-1B process, including Labor Condition Application (LCA) certification from the Department of Labor, compiling educational and professional documents, and drafting a specialty occupation job description.

-After April 1: Once the cap is reached, USCIS will not accept new H-1B petitions.
+April 1 onward: Only employers with selected registrations may file H-1B cap-subject petitions.
+Employers whose registrations are not selected cannot file for that cap year.
 If selected in the H-1B lottery and approved, the beneficiary can start working on October 1.

 Preparation should begin well in advance to: